 This guide shows how to use the tools in the college’s Content Management System to make your webpages display well.

-To make selected content stand out, take advantage of our design components, which enable you to display content prominently without having to do much formatting.
+To make selected content stand out, take advantage of our display components, which enable you to present content prominently without having to do much formatting.
 For example, you can use an Announcement component to post an urgent notice.
 All our components are fully responsive, displaying optimally on screens of all sizes—from desktop to mobile.

 Formatting Content in Articles

 For most content, you will continue to use the “article” content type.
 With the sitewide redesign in March 2016, we simplifed the formatting options in our articles.